calvingoc/The-Beazus-League/README.md

 Vancouver Whalers<br/>
 Washington Monuments<br/>

+# HOW TO <br/>
+1. Get the latest copy of the league.json. </br>
+2. Go to the [game page](https://play.basketball-gm.com/)</br>
+3. Create new league. </br>
+4. In the customize dropbox pick "Upload League File" and give it the league.json from step 1.</br>

+See what the current state of the league is and feel free to make changes to your team and simulate time to make a strategy.
+Only rostor moves that are requested on time as issues will take effect in the real league.
+See Rostor Moves section below for instructions on how to submit changes.

 # RULES <br/><br/>

 ## Selecting a Team: </br>
 You will officially be the GM of a team when you name appears next to it in the above list. </br>